 A USPS Timeline for Survival

-For fiscal year 2011, the USPS is predicting a net loss of "up to" $10 billion, depending on interest rates (the NYT report cites a net loss of $9.2 billion).
+For fiscal year 2011, the USPS is predicting a net loss of “up to” $10 billion, depending on interest rates (the New York Times cites a net loss of $9.2 billion).

-In the meantime, NYT report manages this doomsday scenario: "But sometime early next year, the agency will run out of money to pay its employees and gas up its trucks, officials warn, forcing it to stop delivering the roughly three billion pieces of mail it handles weekly."
+In the meantime, the NYT offers this doomsday scenario: “But sometime early next year, the agency will run out of money to pay its employees and gas up its trucks, officials warn, forcing it to stop delivering the roughly three billion pieces of mail it handles weekly.”

-Update: According to a USPS spokesperson, there will be no shutdown in early 2012.
+According to a USPS spokesperson, there will be no shutdown in early 2012.
 But the insolvency projection for the summer 2012 time frame still stands absent any action from Congress.
-"We will continue to pay employees and suppliers as long as possible to keep the mail moving in the absence of legislative change," says the spokesperson.
-"Our projection continues to be we can continue to do that until the end of next summer (August/September 2012 timeframe) by not making a required $5.5 billion required annual payment to prefund retiree health benefits, continued cost cutting and other actions within our control.
-We are hoping that legislation is introduced and passes that gives us long-term flexiblity to operate like a private sector businees and that there will be no interuption in mail delivery."
+“We will continue to pay employees and suppliers as long as possible to keep the mail moving in the absence of legislative change,” says the spokesperson.
+“Our projection continues to be we can continue to do that until the end of next summer (August/September 2012 timeframe) by not making a required $5.5 billion required annual payment to pre-fund retiree health benefits, continued cost cutting and other actions within our control.”

-Nevertheless, Donahoe says that the USPS needs to reduce annual costs by more than $20 billion to reach profitability by 2015.
+Nevertheless, Postmaster General Patrick Donahoe says that the USPS needs to reduce annual costs by more than $20 billion to reach profitability by 2015.
 In the last four years, it has cut $12 billion out of costs.

 Compensation and Benefits: